teltek/Galicaster-doc/UserGuide/MediaManager.md

 User Guide - Media Manager
 ==========================

 The Media Manager is the area where recordings are browsed.
-You can operate on all the finished recordings from here.
-Two of the most most important features are [Metadata](Metadata.md) and [Operations](Operations.md).
+You can do operations on all the finished recordings from here.
+Two of the most important features are [Metadata](Metadata.md) and [Operations](Operations.md).
 We will take a brief look to all its features.

 ![](../images/UserGuide/MediaManager/media_manager.jpg)